comprehensive education & training in human-animal interactions

-The Animal-Assisted Social Work Certificate is the first of its kind in the nation.
+The Animal-Assisted Social Work (AASW) academic certificate is the first of its kind in the nation.
 It explores the therapeutic use of animals in many types of social work practice—a new and exciting aspect of the field.

-You'll also understand how to identify, assess and intervene in "link" violence—the frequent connection between animal-abuse and violence toward people.
+- Understand how to identify, assess and intervene in "Link" violence—the frequent connection between animal-abuse and violence toward people.

-The AASW certificate adds specialized courses to the MSW curriculum and includes a field internship offering opportunities for AASW practice.
+Participation in the AASW certificate also includes a field internship offering opportunities for AASW practice and supervision.

 Service, Field and Experiential Learning